aviaryan/SublimeNotebook/sublime_notebook/docs/README.markdown

 <a name="gs"></a>
 ## Getting started

-The first step is downloading the code from https://github.com/aviaryan/SublimeNotebook
+The first step is downloading the release from https://github.com/aviaryan/SublimeNotebook/releases/latest.

-Then you put the code files in a cloud synced or local folder of your choice.
+Then you extract the zip file and put the contents in a cloud synced or local folder of your choice.

 Done!
 You can now create any number of notes in that folder.
 For hierarchy, you can use folders and sub-folders.
 Notes can be txt or md files and they will be encrypted with your password.